Life in COVID-19

 Recognizing these sudden shifts makes us wonder what to do to survive.

-Since the last week of March, we have been exercising teleworking to protect ourselves, our students, and our business as well.
+Since the last week of March, we have been exercising teleworking to protect ourselves, our students, and our business.

 Let me share with you how we are doing now.